-Designed to expand students' awareness of themselves as sexual beings and to examine such topics as
+Designed to expand students' awareness of themselves as sexual beings and to examine such topics as anatomy, psychology, behavior, and ethics as they relate to human sexuality in a value-oriented environment.

 INTD1900 Topics 1-3 s.h.

 Specific courses that may be approved by the division responsible for their implementation, subject to the approval of the Deans Council.